Rockjunior/stata-lab/README.md

-# regress
+# Stata Lab
-stata regression practice and ESSA session
+An experimental lab for learning and practicing Stata — from regression analysis to data wrangling and statistical modeling.